Skip to main content

 How the bundled config interpolates

-humanoid_control_lite_controllers.yaml configures both instances with two segments each: pose_segment_0 is the zero-pose (where the robot starts) and pose_segment_1 is that instance's target pose — standby_controller_a and standby_controller_b differ only in this final pose (Pose A vs Pose B).
-A LOAD_A / LOAD_B intent therefore animates the arms from zero to the chosen pose over two 2-second segments while ramping K_p / K_d from 0 to the target gains during the first segment.
+humanoid_control_lite_controllers.yaml configures each instance with two segments, where the final pose_segment is that instance's target pose — the standby instances differ only in this final pose (Pose A vs Pose B vs Pose Y).
+Activating a standby button therefore animates the arms from their current measured position to the chosen pose over the configured segments, holding the target K_p / K_d constant the whole time (no gain ramp).

 humanoid_control/RLPolicyController